-When the school nurse confirms the presence of live lice, the District shall exclude the student from school until the student has received one treatment with an FDA approved medicated shampoo or rinse, as verified by the student's parent.
+When the school nurse confirms the presence of live lice, the District shall exclude the student from school until the student no longer has live louse.
 The nurse shall provide the student's parent with information regarding appropriate treatment and prevention of head lice transmission.
 (BISD Board Policy FFAA Local) The parent of each child assigned to the same classroom as the child with lice not later than the fifth school day after the date on which the administrator or nurse, as applicable, determines or becomes aware of the fact will be provided written or electronic notice which includes the CDC's recommendation for treatment and prevention of lice.
 (Senate Bill 1566, TEC Ch 38; sec.
 38.031)